The Best 50 Cities for a Startup in the World

 Valletta is developing a strong foundation for startups with a focus on equality.
 The city works hand in hand with the local government to attract talent and partners, with multiple events taking place.

 The city launched I-gaming regulations and was the first in Europe to do so.
 The industry makes up for 12% of the local economy, generating $826m.
-8,000 people work in the sector, with Valletta being home to 320+ gaming companies such as Betsson and Betfair.
+Valletta is home to 320+ gaming companies such as Betsson and Betfair.

 44. Milan, Italy